artifig/tehnopol-matchmaking/README.md

         - Reads the `responseContent` (the ID map).
         - Fetches `MethodAnswers` to get the score for each `answerRecordId`.
         - Fetches `MethodQuestions` and `MethodCategories` to link questions to categories.
-        - Calculates average scores per category.
+        - Calculates average scores per category (`metrics`).
+        - Identifies the categories with the lowest scores.
-        - Fetches `SolutionProviders` filtered by `MethodCompanyTypes`.
+        - Fetches `SolutionProviders`, initially filtering by `MethodCompanyTypes`.
+        - **Filters the provider list further in code, keeping only providers linked to at least one of the identified low-score `MethodCategories`.**
-        - Formats the results.
+        - Formats the final filtered list of providers.
     - Displays results, including a radar chart and provider cards.
     - Stores `metrics`, `providers`, and `responseId` in `localStorage` before redirecting for report actions.
 5.  **Contact Page (`/contact?action=download` or `?action=email`):**